jchen3014/ECE4180FinalProject/README.md

 ## Future Upgrades

-Additinoal support hardware can be added, such as a camera system that takes a picture of the person accessing the lock via physical contact.
+Additional support hardware can be added, such as a camera system that takes a picture of the person accessing the lock via physical contact.

 Additional security encryption of the user ID, passcodes, and TCP connection can be added for expanded outdoor and commercial usage.